 Before any policy document, get ground truth.
 Most engineering leaders overestimate how much they know about their team's daily AI usage.
 The engineers who post about AI in Slack are the vocal minority — not the representative sample.
 The interesting adoption happens in private IDE configs, personal shell scripts, and browser extensions nobody mentions in standups.

 Run the audit as knowledge sharing, not compliance.
-Three questions only.
-What tools are people actually using.
-What tasks have they automated.
-Where are they getting real time savings — not the theoretical kind.
+Three questions only: what tools people are actually using, what tasks they've automated, and where they're getting real time savings — not the theoretical kind.

 List every AI tool each engineer used in the last two weeks, what tasks they applied it to, and a rough estimate of time saved.
 Pre-categorize: code generation, code review, documentation, debugging, architecture, testing, communication.
 Vague categories produce vague answers.